 ** also, I use organic ingredients.
 Don’t panic, it’s organic!

-- 1 rib celery, diced (if you don’t have it, just leave it out; tastes good with or without it!)
+1 rib celery, diced (if you don’t have any, just leave it out; tastes good with or without it!)

-- 2 tbsp. lemon juice – or to taste
+2 tbsp. lemon juice – or to taste (I never have this around, & the soup tastes great without it)

 Recipe says it serves 4-5.